Book Buddies is available to children anytime during our regular business hours.

 the cats in our adoption room.
 The program will help children improve their reading skills while also helping the shelter animals by providing socialization and human interaction.
 Cats find the rhythmic sound of a voice very comforting and soothing.

-The Book Buddies Program was implemented by ARL Program Coordinator, Kristi Rodriguez.
+The Book Buddies Program was implemented by then-ARL Program Coordinator, Kristi Rodriguez.
 Her son, Sean, who’s a 10 year old 5th grader, served as an inspiration for the program.
 He struggled with reading at school and so she brought him in to read to the cats and he loved it so much, he asked to come back.
 She knew if her son liked reading to the cats, then other children would as well.
 The program officially began in August 2013 and since then Sean has shown remarkable improvement in his reading and now often reads to their dogs at home.

 Sean’s story is similar to those of many other children who have participated in Book Buddies.
 The program has grown within our community and is taken advantage of by home-schooled children, Brownie Troops, parents who want to expose their children to animals, parents of autistic children and many more.